Plan ahead for simpler Ramadan meals

 An organized kitchen equals an efficient workspace.

-Before the month of Ramadan begins, clear any unnecessary clutter and rearrange frequently used appliances, such as blenders or food processors, to easily accessible spots.
+Before the month of Ramadan begins, clear any unnecessary clutter and rearrange frequently used kitchen appliances, such as blenders or food processors, to easily accessible spots.
 Store spices and cooking utensils within arm’s reach of your stove to reduce preparation time.

 Ensuring your kitchen is well-ordered improves the smoothness of meal prep, helping you finish faster.